Tag Archive for: primary

 You’ll find this activity all over the internet and in loads of science activity books, and this is a particularly nice film both illustrating it and exploring how you might use it as a family project.
 There’s plenty to discuss around around why some things float and others sink, and hence the concept of density.

-This is another film from the Royal Institution’s excellent ExpeRimental series.
+This is another film from the Royal Institution’s ExpeRimental series, all of which are worth checking out.

 Rubber Band Cannons